awsdocs/aws-directory-service-admin-guide/doc_source/cd_key_concepts.md

 In order to start using policies, you must first add a facet to your schema that support creating policies\.
 To accomplish this, create a facet setting the `objectType` of the facet to POLICY\.
 Creating objects using a facet with the type POLICY ensures that the object has policy capabilities\.

 Policy facets inherit two attributes in addition to any attributes you add to the definition:
 + **policy\_type** \(String, Required\) – This is an identifier you can provide to distinguish between different policy uses\.
 If your policies logically fall into clear categories, we encourage setting the policy type attribute appropriately\.
 The `LookupPolicy` API returns the policy type of attached policies \(see [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_PolicyAttachment.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_PolicyAttachment.html)\)\.
 This allows easy filtering of the specific policy type that you are looking for\.
 It also allows you to use policy\_type to decide how the document should be processed or interpreted\.

-+ **policy\_document** \(String, Required\) – You can store application specific data in this attribute, such as permission grants associated with the policy\.
++ **policy\_document** \(Binary, Required\) – You can store application specific data in this attribute, such as permission grants associated with the policy\.
 You can also store application\-related data in normal attributes on your facet, if you prefer\.

 #### Policy API Overview<a name="policyapioverview"></a>

 A variety of specialized API actions are available for working with policies\.
 For a list of available operations, see [Amazon Cloud Directory Actions](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_Operations.html)\.

 To create a policy object, use the [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_CreateObject.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_CreateObject.html) API action with an appropriate facet:
 + To attach or detach a policy from an object, use the actions `AttachPolicy` and `DetachPolicy` respectively\.
 + To find policies that are attached to objects up the tree, use the `LookupPolicy` API action\.
 + To list the policies that are attached to a particular object, use the [http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListObjectPolicies.html](http://docs.aws.amazon.com/directoryservice/latest/APIReference/API_ListObjectPolicies.html) API action\.

 For a list of operations and the permissions required to perform each API action, see [Amazon Cloud Directory API Permissions: Actions, Resources, and Conditions Reference](UsingWithDS_IAM_CD_ResourcePermissions.md)\.